Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge helpful discussions with T. Fabian, V. Falko and M. Goerbig.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 881603 (Graphene Core 3) and by the German Science foundation via Mo 858/16-1 as well as Mo 858/15-1.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 881603 (Graphene Flagship, Core 3) and by the German Science foundation via Mo 858/16-1 as well as Mo 858/15-1.
 We further acknowledge support from the FWF DACH project I3827-N36 and COST action CA18234.
 Christoph Schattauer acknowledges support as a recipient of a DOC fellowship of the Austrian Academy of Sciences.
 Numerical calculations were in part performed on the Vienna Scientific Cluster VSC4.
+Roman Gorbachev acknowledges support from Royal Society, ERC Consolidator grant QTWIST (101001515) and EPSRC grant number EP/V007033/1.